DivergentClouds/minuend/README.md

-# minuend
+# Minuend
-An emulator for a 4-instrruction version of subleq with 2 addressing modes
+Minuend is an emulator for an ISA inspired by the (Subleq)[https://esolangs.org/wiki/Subleq], (Improved SUBLEQ)[https://techtinkering.com/2009/05/15/improving-the-standard-subleq-oisc-architecture/], and (SubleqΘ)[https://janders.eecg.utoronto.ca/pdfs/esl.pdf] architectures.